mirceaulinic/mirceaulinic.github.io/_posts/2018-09-26-network-automation-at-scale.md

 multithreading - the root cause goes somewhere into a library named Paramiko, and the subject is too broad to explore it right now).
-This is the price paid to receive the blessing of the event-driven automation, PCI compliance for free, a very flexible and powerful templating language and so on.
+This is the price paid to receive the blessing of the event-driven automation, PCI compliance for free, a very flexible and powerful templating language and many others.

 Anyway, either 60MB or 80MB of memory is not that much, and RAM is incredibly cheap nowdays.
 For example, if your network has 100 nodes, you only need 8GB of